Chapter 2. Aeronautical

 2-1-5.
 FORWARDING DATA

-information can be published, issue a NOTAM if it
+corrected before information can be published, issue a NOTAM if it meets

-occurrence to the NFDC.
-NFDC shall publish data
+advance of the occurrence to the NFDC.
+NFDC must publish data received in

-schedule of publication cutoff dates is contained in
+deadlines.
+The schedule of publication cutoff dates is contained in the AFD.

-the effective date of the next available NTAP or AFD
+current on the effective date of the next available AFD publication or

 2-1-6.
 CHART/PUBLICATION ERRORS OR OMISSIONS

-Directory, and other publications and charts to ensure
+Airport/Facility Directory, and other publications and charts to ensure that

-publication or chart.
+omissions in any publication or chart.
 Notification of errors in the

+NTAP

-NTAP parts three and four should be sent to
+parts three and four should be sent to ATC Products and Publications.

-published or more than 30 days old, originators of these
+c.
+If NOTAMs are published or more than 90 days

 ATTN Aeronautical Information Management